 1. Traffic and commute times

 This is a no-brainer.
 For anyone working or have worked in Manila, many will put traffic on top of their list as the worst thing about living in the city.

 My daily travel time to work used to be 2 to 2.5 hours (each way) from Mandaluyong to Eastwood (QC) on a normal day.
 However, the travel time adds at least an hour during payday Fridays, rainy days, and when accidents happen (which is quite often).

 The funny thing is, if I walk to work (which I did several times), it will only take about an hour (I am a fast walker).
 The reasons not to do so are pollution, coming in office drenched in sweat, and the occasional risk of hold-ups.

 There was also a growing bike-to-work community when I left.
 However, the risk of accidents may outweigh the benefits – thanks to the reckless drivers of jeeps, taxis, and buses.

 I remember a conference I attended.
-The speaker was a past president of South Korea, and what he pointed out was memorable.
+The speaker was from South Korea, and what he pointed out was memorable.

 He said that the government should make public transportation (trains, buses, etc) so efficient, to a point where using your car to work is impractical – and people will laugh at you.

 2. The fast pace living